andybaumgar/nycmesh-analysis/README.md

 # nyc-mesh-analysis
+README WIP
 Python scripts for analysis of NYC Mesh network data

 ## Setup
 - Open a terminal in the root repo directory.